dabreu/minesweeper/server_api/README.md

 ## Demo Server

-The demo server is deployed on Heroku on http://minesweeper-md.herokuapp.com.
+The demo server is deployed and running on Heroku on *http://minesweeper-md.herokuapp.com*.

 The steps to deploy it are: